| | BUILDING PERSPECTIVES WITH LIMITED RESOURCES IN A RACE

 information on all the assets in your on-premises and cloud

-environments.
 On-premises, USM scans your environments to gather information from

 devices to help determine the OS, running services, and installed